U.S. Department of State Seal

 Customs: Tonga’s customs authorities may enforce strict regulations concerning temporary importation into or export from Tonga of items such as firearms, explosives, motor vehicles, eggs, and certain types of alcohol.
 It is advisable to contact the Tongan Embassy in New York or the Consulate General of Tonga in Burlingame, CA for specific information regarding customs requirements.

 Cyclone Season: The official cyclone season is November through April.
 The Fiji Meteorological Service maintains a Tropical Cyclone Warning Center (TCWC) in Nadi serving the Southwest Pacific Region.
-The Tonga Meteorological Society is another good source for information.
+The Tonga Meteorological Society is another good source for information in Tonga and they have a warning service to track weather events.
 General information about natural disaster preparedness is available from the Department of State as well as from the U.S. Federal Emergency Management Agency’s (FEMA) website.

 Faith-Based Travelers: See the following webpages for details: